gmcastil/weibull/docs/overview.rst

 Exception Course: Validation Error
   1. System delivers error message to user

+Looking at these first two use cases, these are really the same thing.
+Could easily just be implemented as a function that gets called with two lists and returns a set of Weibull parameters and a chi-squared value.
+Then the Weibull parameters can be fed into another function which produces the actual curve fit.

 Interface
 ---------
 Fundamentally provided functionality is to allow interactive fitting an SEE